rniemeyer/knockout-delegatedEvents/README.md

 </div>
 ```

-In this caase, the `delegatedClickBubble` additional binding will signal the plugin that when it handles a `click` event it should allow the event to continue bubbling.
+In this case, the `delegatedClickBubble` additional binding will signal the plugin that when it handles a `click` event it should allow the event to continue bubbling.
 For even greater control, the handler could then access the event argument (2nd arg) and choose to prevent bubbling on a case-by-case basis.

 ##TODO